indonesian passport countries visas 2

 How about an Electronic Travel Authorisation (eTA)?

-So far, Indonesian passport holders can apply for eTA to visit three countries:
+So far, Indonesian passport holders can apply for an eTA to visit five countries:

-What if I want to visit Europe with the Schengen Visa?
+What if I want to visit Europe with a Schengen Visa?

-You'll need a Schengen Visa, a special type of visa, which allows you to travel freely between 26 European countries within the Schengen Area for short stays (up to 90 days within a 180-day period).
-Once you obtain a it, you can visit multiple countries within the zone without the need for separate visas for each country, thus, travelling around is more convenient for tourists, business travellers, and students.
+You'll need a Schengen Visa, a special type of visa which allows you to travel freely between 26 European countries within the Schengen Area for short stays (up to 90 days within a 180-day period).
+Once you obtain it, you can visit multiple countries within the zone without the need for separate visas for each country; thus, travelling around is more convenient for tourists, business travellers, and students.

 However, while you may travel freely within the Schengen Area with this visa type, you will still have to go through border control when entering the Schengen Area from a non-Schengen country.
 The first country you enter will be the one where you apply for your Schengen visa.
 Either way, if you plan to visit multiple countries but will spend equal time in each, apply at the embassy of the country you plan to enter first.